Random quantum graphs: Preliminaries

 \end{proposition}

-Since any graph structure on a vertex set $X$ just corresponds to a reflexive symmetric relation $R \subseteq X^2$ ($R$ is the set of edges), we have Weaver's notion of a quantum graph, which generalizes the matrix quantum graphs coming from Duan-Severini-Winter.
+Since any graph on a vertex set $X$ with self-loops and no multiple edges corresponds to a reflexive symmetric relation $R \subseteq X \times X$ ($R$ is the set of edges), Weaver's notion of a quantum graph generalizes both the classical finite graphs and matrix quantum graphs coming from Duan-Severini-Winter (quantum confusability graphs, see \cite{MR3015725}).

 In the classical setting we have therefore three ways to view a graph: an adjacency matrix, a relation on the set of vertices and an operator system of a special kind.
 We would like to explain how a similar correspondence works for quantum graphs, where we replace the algebra of functions on the vertex set by a matrix algebra.
 To make the approach cleaner, we will first discuss the case of general quantum relations and then we will discuss what the symmetry and reflexivity mean in all three pictures.